Trump plan to sell off half of oil stockpile sparks debate

 But some Republicans say North Dakota's oil-rich Bakken region offers a de facto reserve that can be tapped if needed.

-"You know the world's changed a lot in the last decade," said Rep. John Shimkus, R-Ill., a senior member of the House energy committee.
+"You know the world's changed a lot," said Rep. John Shimkus, R-Ill., a senior member of the House energy committee.
 "We're one of the largest oil producers in the world."

 Asked if he was worried that Trump's proposal could deplete the reserve, Shimkus laughed.
 "Not when you have North Dakota and the Dakota (Access) Pipeline," he said.